||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 1968 - The Beneficent House, Weybosset Hill Housing,

 One Chestnut Street,

 1968 - The Herbert Green Residence, 138 Stonewall Farm Drive, Honesdale (Cherry Ridge) PA.
-Sold to Edward and Ewa Jakubek.
-May be destroyed; some aerial maps (bottom right) show an empty lot.
+Sold in 1996 to Edward and Ewa Jakubek.

 1968 - Oriental Masonic Gardens Housing, Wilmot Road, New Haven CT.
 Built by the Prince Hall order of Masons with a HUD mortgage for $3.5 million, the private Oriental Masonic Gardens consisted of 148 units on 12.5 acres.
 Residences were grouped in fours with a lower module containing living spaces and a module above with bedrooms.
 Although built incredibly cheaply, they leaked, they were ugly, people hated them, and they were destroyed in 1981, a mere 13 years later.